ianstormtaylor/slate/docs/reference/models/transform.md

 `unwrapBlockByKey(key: String, type: String) => Transform`

 Unwrap all inner content of a [`Block`](./block.md) node that match `properties`.
 For convenience, you can pass a `type` string or `properties` object.

+### `unwrapNodeByKey`
+`unwrapNodeByKey(key: String) => Transform`

+Unwrap a single node from its parent.
+If the node is surrounded with siblings, its parent will be split.
+If the node is the only child, the parent is removed, and simply replaced by the node itself.
+Cannot unwrap a root node.

 ### `wrapBlockByKey`
 `wrapBlockByKey(key: String, properties: Object) => Transform` <br/>